janickweberpals/fair-epi/README.md

 The FAIRification of pharmacoepidemiological research: A practical introduction to reproducible analytical workflows using git and R
 ```

-This manuscript is being drafted as part of the 2023 call for paper by the journal *Pharmacoepidemiology and Drug Safety (PDS)* focusing on **Pharmacoepidemiology Research Reproducibility**.
+This manuscript is being drafted as part of the 2023 call for papers by the journal *Pharmacoepidemiology and Drug Safety (PDS)* focusing on **Pharmacoepidemiology Research Reproducibility**.

 ![](figures/Figure_3_workflow.png){out.width="50%"}